fbef0102/L4D1_2-Plugins/l4d2_max_health/readme.md

 * <details><summary>How does it work?</summary>

+    * This plugin was made by 豆瓣酱な, I didn't make any code change, permission granted by author
 	* You can set the maximum health
 	* Player can use healing items, go idle and switch team normally without any bugs
 </Chargedetails>